Bill Brown (composer)

-Bill Brown IV (born 1969) is an American composer known for creating music for several video games and films.
-He is best known for his work on Microsoft's Windows XP operating system, composing the system sounds as well as music for the tour software.
-His father was renowned New York City radio disc jockey, Bill Brown (III) (d.
+Bill Brown IV (born 1969) is an American composer of music for video games, films, and television productions.
+He is best known for creating the system sounds and tour software music for Microsoft's Windows XP operating system, as well as his work on the soundtracks of CSI: NY and several Quake, Rainbow Six, Ghost Recon, Command & Conquer, and Wolfenstein games in the 1990s and 2000s.
+His father was New York City radio disc jockey Bill Brown III (d.
 2011).